springfall2008/batpred/README.md

 metric_min_improvement - 0             # Charge less if it's cost neutral
-metric_min_improvement_discharge - 0.1 # Make sure discharge only happens if it makes a profit rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more rate_high_threshold - 0                # Consider All export slots rate_low_threshold - 0                 # Consider All import slots calculate_second_pass - True           # Slower but will give a slightly better result set_discharge_freeze - True            # Allow Predbat to hold the current battery level rather than just discharge calculate_max_windows - 32             # Consider the top 32 slots in the 48 hour period forecast_plan_hours - 48               # In apps.yml set this to 48 hours to consider a full cycle plan
+metric_min_improvement_discharge - 0.1 # Make sure discharge only happens if it makes a profit rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more
+rate_low_threshold: 0                  # Automatic rate selection (can also be tuned manually to find the rates you want)
+rate_high_threshold: 0                 # Automatic rate selection (can also be tuned manually to find the rates you want) calculate_max_windows - 32             # Normally 32 is enough, but you can try more or less to optimise runtime vs results set_discharge_freeze - True            # Allow Predbat to hold the current battery level rather than just discharge forecast_plan_hours - 48               # In apps.yml set this to 48 hours to consider a full cycle plan
 ```